Home Maintenance 101

 For smaller infestations, homeowners may attempt DIY treatments, such as applying orange oil or diatomaceous earth.
 Orange oil contains a compound that kills termites by breaking down their exoskeletons.
 Diatomaceous earth, made from fossilized remains, is abrasive to the insects, causing them to dehydrate and die.
 However, these methods are often less effective than professional treatments and are best used for localized problems.

-How to Replace a Water Heater: A Step-by-Step Guide
+How to Build a Shed From Scratch: A Step-by-Step Guide for the DIY Homeowner

-How to Maintain Your Home's Air Ducts for Better Efficiency
+How to Clean and Maintain Your Home's Air Ducts

 4. Preventing Future Termite Infestations